 Which reminds me of a quote I recently came across.
 Frank Lloyd Wright said "A doctor can bury his mistakes, but an architect can only advise his client to plant vines."

-The picture below is a variation of this idea.
+The picture to the right is a variation of this idea.
 Here the architect subdued the garage by covering it with a projecting eave.
 This house dominates its garage.

 A line of windows lining the side of the garage might also do the trick, as might a row of boxwood bushes.
 There are multiple ways to make this happen.
 With some houses a route will be provided by the architecture of the house.
 In other cases changes to the façade or the landscaping may be required.
 Whatever the means, the path must be considered from the viewer’s vantage.
 Usually this means this means the view from the street or the sidewalk.

 The focal point itself will either naturally stand out, based on the architecture, or will need to be highlighted and brought into prominence.
 A door shrouded by a porch roof may hide back in the shadows.
 Paint it red and put a carpet runner out to the porch steps and it becomes much more visible.
 At night, make sure it is the porch that is lit and not the garage.

 I started out talking about painting garage doors to subdue them and ended up talking about painting your front door to enliven it.
 The strategies I outlined above won’t make a big garage smaller.
 They simply compensate for a deficiency in the design.
 They will help make your house more attractive and add to its curb appeal.
 The people passing by may never comment on the changes made, but relative to the other houses around you, the appearance of your house will move up in the estimation of your neighbors.